zalerion/rpi-multiroom-setup/README.md

 # rpi-multiroom-setup
 Started as multiroom project.
-Became more of of an an general purpose audio setup.
+Became more of an general purpose audio setup.
 Simplifies the extensive setup of a raspberry pi for audio use.
 Includes mobile speaker multiroom system and music server.